jvidalgz/aws-certified-solutions-architect-associate-notes/README.md

 * Resizing EBS volumes
 * Sharing EBS snapshots
 * Coping  EBS snapshots across regions
+### EBS Exam Tips
+* EBS Consists of:
+    * SSD, General Purpose - GP2 - (Up to 10000 IOPS)
+    * SSD, Provisioned IOPS - IO1 - (More than 10000 IOPS)
+    * HDD, Throughput Optimized - ST1 - frequently accessed workloads
+    * HDD, Cold - SC1 - less frequently accessed data
+    * HDD, Magnetic - Standard - cheap, infrequently accessed storage
+### EBS vs Instance Store
+* All AMIs are categorized as either backed by Amazon EBS or backed by instance store.
+* For EBS Volumes: The root device for an instance launched from the AMI is an Amazon EBS volume created from an Amazon EBS snapshot
+* For Instance Store Volumes: The root device for an instance launched from the AMI is an instance store volume created from a template stored in Amazon S3
+### EBS vs Instance Store Exam Tips
+* Instance Store Volumes are sometimes called Ephemeral Storage
+* Instance Store Volumes cannot be stopped.
+If the underlying host fails, you will lose your data
+* EBS backed instances can be stopped.
+You will not lose tha data on this instance if it stopped
+* You can reboot both, you will no lose your data
+* By default, both ROOT volumes will be deleted on termination, however with EBS volumes, you can tell AWS to keep the root device volume

 ### EBS Warnings
 * Cannot be attached to more than one instance at the same time
 * Privisioned IOPS: maximun ratio of 50:1 between IOPS and volume size